tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_intro_to_rest_api_doc.md

 ## Many companies are new to API development

-According to the [State of API 2019](https://static1.smartbear.co/smartbearbrand/media/pdf/smartbear_state_of_api_2019.pdf) report, more and more companies are starting to develop APIs:
+According to [*The State of API 2019*](https://static1.smartbear.co/smartbearbrand/media/pdf/smartbear_state_of_api_2019.pdf) report, more and more companies are starting to develop APIs:

 > While modern APIs have been used in software development for more than two decades, the last 10 years have been marked by a growth in API adoption.
 Our survey found that 59% of organizations began developing APIs in the last five years.
 Furthermore, 28% only began developing APIs in the last two years.
 The 2019 State of API Report saw a higher percentage of early adopters than the 2016 State of API Report, with twice as many respondents saying that they only began developing APIs in the last year.